warkruid/one-click-hugo-cms/content/en/posts/Windows11.md

 BAD
 * Windows 11 tries to force users into an online login and subcription model.
 * Non microsoft programs are harder to install.
 Microsoft tries to force their online store on users
 * More spyware... ahem... unnessecary services that are harder and harder to uninstall..
-Especially services that try to install Microsoft office programms.
+Especially services that try to install Microsoft office programs.